Cellular Classification of Childhood CNS Germ Cell Tumors

 |Yolk sac tumor||-||+++|

-Alternative classification schemes for CNS GCTs have been proposed by others, including the Japanese Pediatric Brain Tumor Study Group, who base their stratification on the prognostic grouping of the differing histologic variants as shown in Table 3.
+Alternative classification schemes for CNS GCTs have been proposed by others, including the Japanese Pediatric Brain Tumor Study Group, who based their stratification on the prognostic grouping of the differing histologic variants as shown in Table 3.
 Pure germinomas and mature teratomas fall into the good prognostic group; choriocarcinoma, yolk sac tumor, embryonal carcinoma, or mixtures of these three histologic subtypes fall into the poor prognostic group.Table 3.
 Japanese Pediatric Brain Tumor Study Group Classification

 |Prognostic Group||Tumor Type|